≡ Menu

 Challenging Case

-The location of the AVM significantly impacts risk assessment, with brain and spinal cord lesions carrying higher mortality risk than peripheral AVMs.
+The location of the AVM significantly impacts risk assessment, with brain and spinal cord lesions carrying a higher mortality risk than peripheral AVMs.
 Size, venous drainage patterns, and associated aneurysms further influence bleeding probability and treatment complexity.

 Professional Insight